The Workflow Instances section offers the possibility to monitor and control workflows that were designed with the new version of the workflow engine.

 - Version of the workflow instance

-- State of the workflow instance
+- State for status of the workflow instance

 - Last Update

 Object Preview (when a workflow instance is selected) displays the following information: